Continuing Education Activity

 - Speech-language pathologist

 Deterrence and Patient Education

 The most common cause of aphasia is CVA, and patients should be educated on correcting modifiable risk factors that may lead to a CVA.
-The most important modifiable risk factor is hypertension, and patients should follow various guidelines such as the American College of Cardiology (ACC), or the Joint National Committee (JNC-7, 8) to keep their blood pressure under control.
+The most important modifiable risk factor is hypertension.
+Patients should follow various guidelines, such as the American College of Cardiology (ACC) or the Joint National Committee (JNC-7, 8), to keep their blood pressure under control.
 Patients with atrial fibrillation should be on anticoagulation based on CAD VASC2 Score, and those with diabetes need their blood sugar controlled.
 Patients should be encouraged to quit smoking.
 Ultimately, patient education depends on the underlying cause.

 Pearls and Other Issues

 It is important to understand that patients with aphasia have an impairment of language due to injury from the brain and not a cognitive deficit.
 When communicating with patients with aphasia, speak clearly, and use simple and short sentences.
 Another technique is repeating or writing down keywords.
 Also, allow patients time to talk and finish their thoughts and avoid correcting their speech.